M7Mansour/java-Projects/EncryptDecrypt/Readme.md

 put the text you want to encrypt or decrypt in the first textbox put the encryption/decryption key in the second textbox

-Note : the text must be in uppercase / the key must be int
+Note : the key must be char